docsforadobe/after-effects-scripting-guide/docs/items/compitem.md

 #### Description

-When true, Draft 3D mode is enabled for the Composition panel.
+When `true`, Draft 3D mode is enabled for the Composition panel.
 This corresponds to the value of the Draft 3D button in the Composition panel.

 #### Type